AkshayaKakde/Patient-Health-Data-Analysis-and-Recommendation-Reporting-System/README.md

 And many more...

 Dependencies:
-Python 3
-Jupyter Notebook
-Pandas
-NumPy
-Matplotlib
+Python 3, Jupyter Notebook, Pandas, NumPy, Matplotlib.